MelonMarauda/Quests/README.md

 # Changelog

+### 1.8
+Added modifiers
+Allowed for "movement" objectives to be added via lists
 ### 1.7.2
 Added “secretCooldown” as an optional configuration option.
 If not set it defaults to 60s.
 Takes milliseconds as an input.
 ### 1.7.0